 The average body weight these animals run the scale up to is approximately 700 lb.
 (320 kg) with an average shoulder height of approximately 51” (1,3 m).

 Zebra mostly deliver their foals during summer time from October to December after a gestation period of 10 – 12 months.
 Foals suckle for 11 months after which they are weaned.

-Zebra are grazers that prefer savanna- and limited woodlands.
-Zebra have to use water on a daily basis so are seldom too far from a permanent water source.
+Common zebra are grazers that prefer savanna- and limited woodlands.
+They have to use water on a daily basis so are seldom too far from a permanent water source.